 • Fraud proof– They are easily transferable and fraud-proof.
 Non-fungible tokens could represent

-• Digital arts like GIFs (graphics), collectables, music, and videos.
+• Digital arts like GIFs (graphics), collectibles, music, and videos.

 • Real-world commodities like purchase-sale deeds of a house property, car deeds, tickets to concerts, legal documents, signatures, etc.